[update 8-30-2017: I just posted a chart of set-up instructions for all (I think!) of the sample braids I show in these photos and in the videos.]

 These ones remind me of a parquet or tiled floor:

-I will make a separate post of pictures and directions for different Triangle braid color-patterns.
-In the meantime, each of the three videos teaches a different Triangle braid color-pattern.
+Each of the three videos teaches a different Triangle braid color-pattern.
 All of them can be extrapolated to triangle braids of different numbers of loops, see immediately below the timeline of the last video for more information.

 The triangle braid can be made with an even number of loops as well, though I don’t demo that in the videos. (see footnote for a tip on making them.*) Some color-patterns are only possible with an even number of loops.